 Every one of us has a limit to how much he or she can tolerate.
 This doesn’t make us “bad” parents.
 It makes us normal parents.

 Let’s look at some typical situations when parents often wish they could be “more patient.”
 Your daughter asks you (for the umpteenth time) for something you’ve already said no to, causing you to bellow a “NO!” that resounds through the entire house.
 You ask your son to pick up his dirty dishes (also for the umpteenth time) and find yourself using a tone of voice that belies any sense of calm or composure.
 It’s Monday morning and you’re frantically trying to get yourself and everyone else ready and out the door on time.
 Or you’ve just gotten home after a long day; you’re trying to get dinner on the table while also refereeing a squabble between two of your kids and helping another with his homework.

 I think that when you take a step back from these situations you may recognize it’s not really more patience that’s needed.
 What’s needed is a plan—for how to address your child’s lack of motivation or for dealing with your overly full plate—so that you can be patient.
-With that in mind, here are four steps can you take towards increasing your ability to be patient.
+With that in mind, here are four steps you can take towards increasing your ability to be patient.

 1. Identify Your Triggers

 As specifically as possible, try to clarify when are you most likely to lose your patience, where that is most likely to happen, and with whom are you most likely to lose patience.
 For example, I tend to lose my patience early in the morning, late at night, or whenever there’s a time constraint.
 Being tired or hungry can also shorten my fuse considerably.
 I remember when my kids were younger, I would say as a pre-emptive warning: “Mom’s getting tired, which means Mom’s getting crabby.
 Remember what happens when Mom gets crabby.”
 Once you have a clear understanding of your triggers, you can move on to Step Two.